vrcx-team/VRCX/README.md

 - `--debug` launch Chromium DevTools with VRCX.
 - `--config="C:\VRCX.sqlite3"` set a custom path for VRCX database.
+- `--gpufix` set VRCX overlay rendering GPU to index 1 forcing the overlay to render to a secondary dedicated GPU or if you're using an integrated GPU it will force rendering to your dedicated GPU.
 - `vrcx://user/usr_id` open VRCX user dialog.
 - `vrcx://avatar/avtr_id` open VRCX avatar dialog.
 - `vrcx://world/wrld_id` open VRCX world dialog.